Irvington Historic District (Indianapolis): Parks

 Ellenberger Park is located in northern Irvington.
 The park was named for John Ellenberger, the farmer who owned the land prior to the city's original 32 acre purchase of the woods for the community in 1909.
 Additional acreage was purchased in 1911 and 1915, increasing the size of the park to 42 acre.
 Landscape architect and urban planner George Kessler developed this park and Pleasant Run Parkway in the early 1900s as part of his Indianapolis Park and Boulevard System.
 Kessler's design retained much of the original character of the site, including a refusal to install walkways other than the preexisting paths.

 In 1922, the city parks board renamed the park as Jameson Park in honor of Dr. Henry Jameson, the chairman of the board when the park and boulevard system was designed and constructed, but protests by Irvington residents resulted in the reversal of that decision in 1926.
 In 1930, the park added a pool, and in 1962, an ice rink was installed, which was later closed in 2009.
 The park also includes two playgrounds, eight tennis courts, a baseball diamond, softball diamond, football field, fitness trail, beach volleyball court, and a hill perfect for winter sports such as sledding and snowboarding.
 Ellenberger Park hosts outdoor movie screenings in the summer.
 In recent years, the city of Indianapolis has finished constructing the Pleasant Run Trail greenway.
 The trail currently runs 6.9 mi and connects Ellenberger Park with Garfield Park, the oldest park in the city, on the near south side of Indianapolis; significant northern and southern expansions are planned for the trail.

-At the center of Irvington is South Irvington Circle Park, surrounded by a round-about street intersection.
+Irving Circle Park occupies about 0.5 acre of green space encircled by S. Irving Circle near the intersection of S. Audubon Rd. and E. University Ave.
 The park includes a fountain, a bust of Washington Irving, and personalized brick paths.
-Band concerts are often held on the circle throughout the summer season.
+Band concerts are often held in the park throughout the summer season.

 In September 2009, Mayor Greg Ballard and local citizens celebrated the opening of the Pennsy Trail, a 1.2 mi walking, running, and biking trail between Arlington Avenue and Shortridge Road.
 Named for the Pennsylvania Railroad that ran through this area until its tracks were pulled up in 1982, most of the trail abuts residential housing.
 It also connects the Bonna Shops at Bonna and Audubon, and the Irvington Charter Elementary school.